MarinaGabarasvili/Final_project/README.md

-# Final_project
+WEB_project
-Project was made as final task for Riga Coding School basic programming course.
+Project was made as final task for basic programming course.